autoshares/autoshares-documentation/user-guide/etna-trader-for-android/price-alerts.md

 ---
-description: Learn how to manage price alerts in ETNA Trader for Android
+description: Learn how to manage price alerts in Autoshares Trader for Android
 ---

 # Price Alerts